cpap7/FattyMenu/README.md

 # Project Synapse: FattyMenu

 This repository contains the source code to a little side-project I've been working on while playing Project Synapse.
-FattyMenu is a .dll file that can be loaded onto Garry's Mod via manual map injection.
+FattyMenu is a lightweight, .dll file that can be loaded onto Garry's Mod via manual map injection.
 It uses Direct3D9 render hooks and a hook for EndSceneFn to render an ImGui window in-game.

 # Compatibility
 This menu is confirmed to work with the following OS and Garry's Mod versions: